ppalucki/owca/docs/allocation.rst

 **This software is pre-production and should not be deployed to production servers.**

-Note: **This API is not considered stable, but work in progress** - please see https://github.com/intel/owca/pull/10 for status of implementation.

 .. contents:: Table of Contents

 Introduction
 ------------

-Resource allocation interface allows to provide control logic based on gathered platform and resources metrics and enforce isolation on compute resources (cpu, cache and memory).
+Resource allocation interface allows to provide plugin with resource control logic.
+Such component can enforce isolation based on platform and resources usage metrics.

+To enable allocation feature, agent has to be configured to use ``AllocationRunner`` component.
+This runner requires ``Allocator`` component, to be provided.
+Allocation decisions are based on results from ``allocate`` method from ``Allocator`` class.

 Configuration
 -------------

-Example of minimal configuration to use as ``AllocationRuner`` structure in configuration file  ``config.yaml``:
+Example of minimal configuration that uses ``AllocationRunner`` structure in configuration file  ``config.yaml``:

 .. code:: yaml

     # Basic minimal configuration to dump metrics on stderr with NOPAnomaly detector
     runner: !AllocationRunner
-      ignore_privileges_check: true
       node: !MesosNode
         mesos_agent_endpoint: 'http://127.0.0.1:5051'
-      action_delay: 4.
+      allocator: !NOPAllocator
       metrics_storage: !LogStorage
-        output_filename: metrics.logs
       anomalies_storage: !LogStorage
-        output_filename: anomalies.logs
       allocations_storage: !LogStorage

-        output_filename: allocations.logs
-      allocator: !StaticAllocator
-        config: /home/ppalucki/owca/example/static_alloc_config.yaml
-      rdt_enabled: true
+Runner is responsible for discovering tasks running on ``node``, provide this information to ``allocator`` and then reconfiguring resources like cpu shares/quota, cache or memory bandwidth.
+All information about existing allocations, detected anomalies or other metrics are stored in corresponding storage classes.

-Provided  ``AllocationRunner`` class has the following required and optional attributes.
+``AllocationRunner`` class has the following required and optional attributes:

 .. code:: python